onecommons/unfurl/docs/guide.md

 Git repository that contains YAML files that specifies how resources should be configured.

-GitErOp relies on other tools and services to actually do the work, they are encapsulated in a "Configurator" interface, which tries to impose the minimum requirements and semantics.
+Unfurl relies on other tools and services to actually do the work, they are encapsulated in a "Configurator" interface, which tries to impose the minimum requirements and semantics.

-Running GitErOp attempts to apply that specification and commits the results of that run.
+Running Unfurl attempts to apply that specification and commits the results of that run.
 The exact versions of all external assets and tools utilized are recorded so playback can be fully reproducible.

 Easily express dependencies and requirements between arbitrary high-level services in a consistent manner.